 Other Environmentally Friendly PSTA Practices:

-- 2008 model year buses use special particulate filters that cut particulate emissions (soot) by 90% over older models.
+- 2008 and later model year buses use special particulate filters that cut particulate emissions (soot) by 90% over older models.

 - PSTA uses special low-ash motor oil, which also helps reduce particulate emissions.